 Dredging is the process of moving sand from one part of the ocean floor to another.
-This happens by using a dredge boat, which takes sand from the seafloor, and stores it on-board.
-The boat then moves to the desired location, and the sand is released, falling to the bottom of the ocean.
-An image of the Albatros, which is the dredge boat completing the work for Tweed Sand Bypassing, can be seen below.
+This happens by using a dredge vessel, which takes sand from the seafloor, and stores it on-board.
+The vessel then moves to the desired location, and the sand is released, falling to the bottom of the ocean.
+An image of the dredge vessel, the Albatros, which has previously been used to dredge the Tweed River entrance can be seen below.

 The two objectives of Tweed Sand Bypassing (TSB) are to establish and maintain a safe, navigable entrance to the Tweed River, and restore and maintain the coastal sand drift of the southern Gold Coast beaches.

 TSB is made up of both the sand bypassing facility and periodic entrance dredging.
-It was designed this way.
 The jetty collects most of the coastal sand drift, but some sand still moves past the jetty and into the Tweed River entrance.
 This sand builds up over time, requiring periodic dredging.

 The sand is removed from the Tweed River entrance and deposited to locations offshore.

 Keeping the Tweed River Entrance safe and clear of sand is vital for the commercial and recreational boating community.
-It allows commercial fishermen access to the ocean to make their living, as well as providing tourism operators, commercial yachts and other recreational water users continued and safe passage.
+It allows commercial fishermen access to the ocean as well as providing tourism operators, commercial yachts and other recreational water users continued and safe passage.

-The Albatros is unable to remove sand from the Tweed River entrance when there are waves breaking on the bar.
-This happens during increased south to southeasterly swells and at low tide.
-When this occurs, due to the orientation of the coastline, Kirra is the safest place for the boat to be, and it may frequently be seen stationed here during the dredging campaign.
+The dredge vessel is unable to remove sand from the Tweed River entrance when there are waves breaking on the entrance.
+This happens with larger swells and at low tide.
+When this occurs, due to the orientation of the coastline, Kirra is the safest place for the boat to be, and it may frequently be seen stationed here during a dredging campaign.